anders94/disruptor/README.md

 Sending Compute Tasks to Workers
 --------------------------------
 You can send json payloads to be processed to any node in the cluster through an HTTP socket connection.
-The task will be sent to a random worker and responses will flow back the same way.
+The task will be sent to a single random worker and responses will flow back the same way.

     disruptor send 127.0.0.1:1111 apps/wordcount/counter \
     "{'the quick brown fox jumped over the lazy dog'}"